Well, mini ovens are just fantastic, aren’t they? For such a small piece of kitchen equipment, they can be extremely versatile.

 So, you can cook with this oven just as you would with a larger oven, and it will look nice and modern while you do too.

 4. Geepas 35L Mini Oven & Grill with Double Hotplate

-This mini oven is another one that has a 35-litre capacity and two hotplates too.
+This is another mini oven with a 35-litre capacity and two hotplates.
 It has a max temperature of 230 degrees Celsius and you can, once again, cook a whole chicken in it.
 There is a nice temperature range on this mini oven, from 100 to 230 degree Celsius.

 Plus, thanks to the compact size, you’ll be able to fit this mini oven into just about any space you have.
 Yet the cavity inside is plenty big enough to cook a meal for a couple.

 This mini oven also features a double glass door, so there is hardly any loss of heat while cooking and baking.
 So, it is very energy efficient and heats up quickly too.
 The two hotplates also heat up relatively quickly.